lilianweng/lil-log/_posts/2017-08-20-from-GAN-to-WGAN.md

 ### What is Wasserstein distance?

 [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric) is a measure of the distance between two probability distributions.
-It is also called **Earth Mover's distance**, short for EM distance, because informally it can be interpreted as moving piles of dirt that follow one probability distribution at a minimum cost to follow the other distribution.
-The cost is quantified by the amount of dirt moved times the moving distance.
+It is also called **Earth Mover's distance**, short for EM distance, because informally it can be interpreted as the minimum energy cost of moving and transforming a pile of dirt in the shape of one probability distribution to the shape of the other distribution.
+The cost is quantified by: the amount of dirt moved x the moving distance.

 <!--
 https://en.wikipedia.org/wiki/Hungarian_algorithm